biomimesis/rmd4sci-melbourne/docs/workflow.md

 And finally, the big one

-**RStudio projects help resolve file path problems**, because they automatically set the working directory to the location of the rstudio project.
+**RStudio Projects help resolve file path problems**, because they automatically set the working directory to the location of the rstudio project.

 Let's open one together.